project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 - Enable specifying multiple brokers in a Configuration.
 This solves the last issue of deploying multiple brokers to the same devices; however, it does not solves the issue of simplifying the use of devices discovered by other Configurations.
 It may even complicate that.

 ### Instance CRD
-The instance CRD needs a couple modifications to support Jobs and being used by multiple
+Previously, each Instance (CRD representation of the use of a device) was owned by one Configuration.
+This document proposes enabling instances to be used by multiple Configurations.
+This requires an additional field to be added to the instance to keep track of which Configurations are using it.
 Configurations:
 1. `configurationDeploymentStatuses`: while `configuration_name` string will continue to hold the name of the Configuration that discovered the Instance.
 This is a map of currently deployed Configurations that are using the instance, where the key is the Configuration name and the value